sunghyun-lee/tutorial-index-dyanmodb-with-elasticsearch/README.md

 > $ docker-compose up -d localstack

-2. After docker has been deployed, you can check if the
+2. After docker has been deployed, you can run this command to setup environment.

+> $ python setup_env.py

+Then the script will run.
+You can check if PutItem operation on DynamoDB will index to ElasticSearch automatically.